 Dealers of all sizes should consider the current business climate as rich with opportunities.
 The potential exists to completely reinvent their business model by diversifying and innovating.
 Those looking for succession can focus on positioning their business as an attractive acquisition opportunity.
 Earnings growth, real estate values, market penetration and customer relationships will all drive valuation multiples.

 RKL stands apart for the innovative and cross-disciplinary approach it takes to help auto dealers achieve their unique goals.
-Contact Dave Engle to tap into RKL’s strategic planning expertise and deep industry experience.
+Ready to tap into our strategic planning expertise and deep industry experience?
+Contact us via the form at the bottom of this post.